Orange County Drowning Injury Attorney

 Unfortunately, near-drowning accidents have a high risk of fatality.
 Of victims who survive a drowning accident, many will be left with serious brain damage that can result in long-term disabilities such as memory problems, learning disabilities, and even coma.
 The cost of treating drowning accidents is often tremendous.
 Medical costs for near-drowning accidents can range from $75,000 for initial medical treatment, to as much as $4.5 million in patients who have suffered brain damage in a drowning accident.

 If you or a loved one has suffered serious injuries or death in a drowning accident, you may wish to consult our qualified team of legal professionals.
 Our firm has the experience, education and legal expertise required to meticulously evaluate your case and determine your legal rights and options.
-You may be able to receive compensation for your expenses and suffering through a drowning injury lawsuit.
+You may be able to receive compensation for your expenses and suffering through a drowning injury lawsuit with the help of an Orange County drowning injury lawyer.

 Who is at Risk for Drowning Accidents?

 According to the CDC, nearly 80 percent of all drowning victims are male, though females represent a disproportionately high percentage of bathtub drowning victims.
-More than 25 percent of all young children (aged 1-4) who die suffer fatal drowning injuries.
+More than 25 percent of all young children (aged 1-4) die from fatal drowning injuries.

 Where Do Most Drowning Accidents Occur?